-Whereas, there are serious problems with the language of Senate Bill 3, and we do not find it to be an adequate medical cannabis legalization bill, excluded including chronic pain patients and HIV/AIDS patients, this is unacceptable, the legislature should not play doctor.
+SB 3 dictates which conditions qualify, most patients who could benefit from medical cannabis are excluded including chronic pain patients and HIV/AIDS patients, this is unacceptable, the legislature should not play doctor.
 Even the federal government recognizes AIDS patients benefit from THC, the main psychoactive component of cannabis, and the FDA allows THC to be prescribed as a Schedule III drug.
 Patients and their doctors should not have to petition government for inclusion of other conditions, just as doctors can write prescriptions for an off label use, they should also be allowed to recommend medical cannabis for any condition they deem it could help.
-Therefore, we recommend allowing qualified health professionals to recommend the use of medical cannabis for any condition, and that all patients should be protected from arrest and prosecution.
+Therefore, qualified health professionals should be allowed to recommend the use of medical cannabis for any condition, and that all patients should be protected from arrest and prosecution.